readthedocs-fr/notions/poo/abstraction/en/Abstraction.md

 }
 ```

-So far so good, we have that we want.
-This code works perfectly, except, in reality, it contains two major problems.
+So far so good, we have what we want.
+This code works perfectly well, except that, in reality, it contains two major problems.

-1. **We restraint the hiking of the objects of type Human**, whereas anything can **walk** and **exhausted** could take a hiking.
+1. **We restraint the hiking of the objects of type Human**, whereas anything that can **walk** and **be exhausted** could take a hike.
 It’s not really the kind to forbid to elephants and to tractors to participate :(
-2. We ask a whole human but us all we need is their legs (hum).
-This class hiking, however currently access to the human respiratory system (via `breathe()` ) and to his stomach (via `eat()` ) ! **So, we give too much power to this class Hiking, since it is able to do things who shouldn’t be accessible to it**. <br>
+2. We ask for a whole human but all we need is their legs (hum).
+This hiking class however currently has access to the human breathing system (via `breathe()` ) and to his stomach (via `eat()` )! **So, we give too much power to this class, since it is able to do things that it shouldn’t be able to do**. <br>

-So, how to get around this two problems?
+So, how do we get around these two problems?

-The **interfaces** come to our rescue (interfaces are great).
-Let's make a `Walking` interface, which allows to describe something that moves and gets tired:
+**Interfaces** come to our rescue (interfaces are great).
+Let's make a `Walking` interface, which allows describing something that moves and gets tired:

 ```java
 interface Walking {